jgillick/AVR-Libs/Serial/README.md

 This is a simplified port of Arduino's `Serial` library.

-My problem with many examples of serial communication on the internet, is they all seem to have this line for sending a character on the TX
+My problem with many examples of serial communication on the internet, is they all seem to use these two lines for sending a character:
-line:

 ```cpp
 while (UCSR0A & (1<<UDRE0));